Getting in Touch With Us

-For a more real-time discussion of any MacPorts related topic, the #MacPorts channel on the Freenode network is where some of us usually hang out, MacPorts developers and community members alike.
-Everyone is free and welcomed to join us, even if it is for a random fun conversation or a productive troubleshooting session, but please keep in mind that no one is guaranteed to be around at any particular moment and that channel members are not obligated to answer your questions.
-If you fail to get any traction at time, do not take it personally and simply direct your questions to the mailing lists instead.
+For a more real-time discussion of any MacPorts related topic, the #MacPorts channel on Libera Chat is where some of us usually hang out, MacPorts developers and community members alike.
+Everyone is free and welcomed to join us, whether for a random fun conversation or a productive troubleshooting session, but please keep in mind that no one is guaranteed to be around at any particular moment and that channel members are not obligated to answer your questions.
+If you fail to get traction at any time, do not take it personally and simply direct your questions to the mailing lists instead.

 The language of choice for the IRC channel is also English, for obvious reasons of universality, so sticking to it is appreciated.